ACT: Claimant Chooses Adjudication

 Adjudication is quick and cost effective dispute resolution for industry participants to recover all progress payments that are due, including final payments and retention monies.

-The Act permits claimants access to compulsory rapid adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.
+The Act permits claimants access to adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.

-The process is not only rapid (the adjudicator must make the decision within 10 business days unless the parties agree to extend the time) but if the respondent's reasons for not paying are spurious, the respondent is generally liable for all adjudication fees.
-The process is usually entirely in writing and is so simple that most claimants do not require a lawyer.
+The process is simple and rapid.
+The adjudicator must make the determination within 10 business days (unless the parties agree to extend the time) from when the adjudicator notifies the parties of acceptance of the adjudication application.
+This contrasts with months and potentially years for court proceedings.
+If the respondent's reasons for not paying are without merit, the respondent is generally liable for all adjudication fees.
+The process is usually entirely in writing.
+It was designed to be simple so as most parties would not require a lawyer.